 EEG or electroencephalogram is a test that helps in epilepsy diagnosis.
 The test is painless and non-invasive that includes electrodes placed on your scalp so that any abnormal activities or patterns are identified.
 The doctor also sometimes asks for some particular task to perform during the test.

 There are cases when doctors perform the test even when they are asleep.
-With the help of imaging tests, it becomes easier to diagnose the issues like tumours and other anomalies causing seizures.
+With the help of imaging tests, it becomes easier to diagnose the issues like tumors and other anomalies causing seizures.
 These tests are:

 Epilepsy treatment